silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 That is the part I would ask you to sit with, if you sit with nothing else.
 From the one side, the distance looks like the injury.
 From the other side, the distance is very often the first thing that stopped the injuries.

 I am not going to tell you where my own family sits on any of this, because it is not only my story to tell.
 I have already told you what I did.
-I do not get to decide what it cost.
+I do not get to decide what it costs.

 ## None of this is new